ALBA-Synchrotron/apg/recipe.Update_upstream.md

 Note: we haven???t yet validated this workflow at ALBA.
-- If the package provides a working [`debian/watch` file] (https://www.debian.org/doc/manuals/maint-guide/dother.en.html#watch), it should be possible to use `gbp import-orig --uscan`.
+- If the package provides a working [`debian/watch` file] (https://www.debian.org/doc/manuals/maint-guide/dother.en.html#watch), it should be possible to use `gbp import-orig --uscan --merge-mode=replace --pristine-tar`.
 Note: we haven???t yet validated this workflow at ALBA.
 - If the above methods are not ok for you, you can always fall back to using a tarball from upstream (See [Appendix 5](Appendix_5.md)) and issuing